Kevin-Valenzuela/Kevin-Valenzuela.github.io/_teaching/2018-spring-teaching-1.md

 location: "Tijuana, MEX"
 ---

-Developed and explained teaching material such as limits and derivates problems, and practical cases.
+Developed and explained course material such as limits and derivates problems, and practical cases.